Grow Your Medical Or Healthcare Business Online With WordPress

-Improving The Content On Your Website
+Tips On How To Improve The Content On Your Website

-- And many other content topics
+- And endless other content topics

 Ways Of Improving Visitor Engagement And User Experience

-RSS Feeds – Content Syndication
+Adding RSS Feeds

 Some of the benefits of having other businesses syndicate your content, include:

-- Doesn’t rely on email
+- Content distribution doesn’t rely on email

-- Feeds can be shared online
+- Feeds can be shared and picked up by other sites online

 - RSS feeds allow for subscribing

-- RSS is built into WordPress
+- It’s built into WordPress

 - National Institutes Of Health (www.nih.gov) - Get many health-related feeds here: http://www.nih.gov/Subscriptions.htm